Rubenmp/mca-backend-dev-technical-test/README.md

 sudo docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest
 ```

-then build yourapp image and run it:
+then build *yourapp* image and run it:
 ```bash
 sudo docker build -t mca_yourapp .
 sudo docker run --network=host --name mca_yourapp_container mca_yourapp
 ```

-If there are error there will be logged if option 'LOGS_ENABLED' is true in the code.
+Errors will be logged if the variable 'LOGS_ENABLED' is true in the code.
 See logs from container ssh over it
 ```bash
 sudo docker exec -it `sudo docker ps -a | grep mca_yourapp | cut -d" " -f1` /bin/bash